KittyMintStuffs/KittyMintStuffs/README.md

 - 👋 Hi, I’m @RosieSanStuffs
-- 👀 I’m interested in ... dogs
+- 👀 I’m interested in ... horror
-- 🌱 I’m currently learning ...
-Midis and stuffs
+- 🌱 I’m currently learning ... lenguage and maths
-- 💞️ I’m looking to collaborate on ...
-Bbpanzu aAAAAAH
+- 💞️ I’m looking to collaborate on ... toby fox
-- 📫 How to reach me ... emmm... i dont know.
+- 📫 How to reach me ... emmm... i dont know...